Borago officinalis, aka (star flower)

 Borage is often grown in vegetable gardens where it attracts pollinating bees and brings color to the garden landscape.

-While a borage is lesser known herb, it has many uses in the culinary herb garden.
+With masses of bright blue flowers, borage attracts bees and other pollinators to the garden.
+While borage is a lesser-known herb, it has many uses in the culinary herb garden.

 Growing Borage in the Home Garden